AlexanderKononov/NGS-emulator/README.md

 Output data plases in program directori with extention *'.data.txt'* For example : *file_CNA.data.txt* or *file_BAF.data.txt*

+There are a few examples of simulation in the project: Scenarios from 1 to 7.
+The complexity of simulated clonal structure is increased with scenario number.

 ## List of available commands

   Command *'-normal'* is first command by which inner project files are created.